danielrosehill/Monetised-GHG-Emissions/README.md

 Although currently not implemented for visualization, these could also be analyzed to attempt to understand the differences in emissions performance between countries and industries.

 Gathering and verifying emissions data is a lengthy process.
 Contributions to the source data and corrections are more than welcome.
 If you have either, please open a pull request editing the CSV and not other parts of the repository.

+# Methodology Notes

+## Monetisation

+To "monetise" greenhouse gas emissions (represent them in financial terms), the $236/TCO2E number proposed by the [International Foundation for Valuing Impacts](https://www.ifvi.org) was used.

+## Units

+For a detailed explanation, see "reporting units" (under notes).

+**GHG emissions:** millions of tonnes of carbon dioxide equivalents.
+**Earnings before interest tax, depreciation, and amortization (EBITDA):** billions of US dollars.

+## Data Sources

+- Companies' ESG and sustainability disclosures for 2023 (retrieved from search engines)
+- Companies' EBITDA estimate for year end 2022

+Note: it is commonplace to encounter various differences in EBITDA, especially when it is calculated by financial analysts in addition to companies (and especially when various analysts compute different values for it).
+Unlike "operating income" (EBIT), EBITDA is a non-GAAP financial metric and thus does not have to be included in SEC filings.
+Where multiple estimates at EBITDA were encountered, and when none of them were primary sources (ie, released by the company) an attempt was made to chose the most credible source.

 ## Screenshots, V2